joshuagryphon/plastid/docs/source/glossary.rst

         along a transcript.

-        P-site offsets may be estimated from ribosome profiling data using the :py:mod:`~yeti.bin.psite` script.
+        P-site offsets may be estimated from ribosome profiling data using the :py:mod:`~plastid.bin.psite` script.
 For a detailed discussion, see :doc:`/examples/p_site`.

     start codon peak